Ridesharing Driver

 One word of warning: Cancellation fees are higher for scheduled rides, so make sure to cancel more than one hour before your scheduled pickup time.
 Learn more about Lyft cancellation fees.

-Which Lyft ride type is best for the airport & travel?
+Which Lyft ride type is best for the airport or trips with luggage?

-A Lyft XL is the right option if you have checked bags or a larger group.
+A Lyft XL is the best option if you have large checked bags or a group of more than 4 people.

 Try Lyft with promo code ‘9MQ5JB‘ — Works for all new users!